opticalraze/.github/profile/README.md

 <h1 align="center">Services</h1>

 ## Web Design
-**We will design an awesome website that will look good on both mobiles and on desktops**
+**We design awesome websites that will look good on mobiles and on desktops**

 ## Web Development
 **All of our websites are custom coded using VueJS and TailwindCSS**